numbas/numbas-lti-provider/doc/source/admin/installing-rhel-7.rst

 * An SSL certificate: LTI content must be served over HTTPS.
   These can be obtained easily and for free from `Let's Encrypt <https://letsencrypt.org/>`_.

-These instructions will take a fresh machine running Ubuntu 16.04 and set up the Numbas LTI tool provider to run through NGINX or Apache.
+These instructions will take a fresh machine using RHEL 7 and set up the Numbas LTI tool provider to run through NGINX.
 On different operating systems or with different web servers, the process will be different.
-There are alternate instructions for :ref:`installation on RedHat Enterprise Linux 7 <installation-rhel-7>`.

 We will set up: